 For these investigations, we use experimental equipment in the laboratory with which the pressure and temperature conditions of geological processes can be simulated in a controlled manner.
 The materials produced in these experiments are examined and characterised using highly sensitive measuring methods.
-Available experimental equipment includes high temperature furnaces, gas pressure autoclaves and diamond stamp cells.
-Investigation methods include electron microscopy and electron microprobe, optical polarization microscopy, vibrational spectroscopy, X-ray spectroscopy with synchrotron radiation, X-ray diffraction.
+Available experimental equipment includes high temperature furnaces, gas pressure autoclaves and diamond anvil cells.
+Investigation methods include electron microscopy and electron microprobe, optical polarization microscopy, vibrational spectroscopy, X-ray spectroscopy and diffraction with X-ray and synchrotron radiation.

 Furthermore, the group has proven field experience in high and low grade metamorphic orogens.
 Terrain-based investigations with geological and structural mapping form the basis for the subsequent petrological, thermodynamic, geochemical and isotope geochemical laboratory investigations.
 These methods enable the recording of spatio-temporal changes, especially pressure/depth, temperature and stress regimes, in orogenes worldwide.